Government of the Han dynasty: Bearer of the Mace

 The Bearer of the Mace (Zhi jinwu 執金吾), also known as the Bearer of the Gilded Mace and Commandant of the Capital (Zhongwei 中尉) before 104 BC, maintained law and order in the capital city —excluding the imperial palaces.
-During the Western Han, his salary-rank was fully 2,000-dan; thus his prestige was similar to that of the Nine Ministers.
-However, during the Eastern Han his salary-rank was reduced from fully 2,000-dan to equivalent to 2,000-dan.
+During Western Han, his salary-rank was fully 2,000-dan; thus his prestige was similar to that of the Nine Ministers.
+However, during Eastern Han his salary-rank was reduced from fully 2,000-dan to equivalent to 2,000-dan.

 While his subordinates were on constant patrol, the Bearer of the Mace personally inspected the city three times each month.
 He was responsible for the military arsenal as well as disaster relief efforts during floods and fires.
-The Bearer of the Mace had a large staff of subordinates during the Western Han, whose posts were abolished or transferred elsewhere during the Eastern Han.
+The Bearer of the Mace had a large staff of subordinates during Western Han, whose posts were abolished or transferred elsewhere during Eastern Han.
 This included the abolition of the Captains of the Standard Bearers, and the emperor's entourage became responsible for clearing the roadways when the emperor left the palace and hoisting colored standards to signal his return.